 Many students make the mistake of picking up their textbook and reading 50 pages straight through front to back and assuming they are done with their reading assignment.
 These students will often struggle to participate actively in class discussion and may not do well on the tests.
 There are better methods for getting the most out of your reading.

 - Multiply the number of pages you have to read by 5 minutes.
 That is the amount of time the average college student needs to spend on their reading assignment.
 Keep this in mind as you schedule time to do your reading.
 If you calculate four hours of reading, you might not want to read 7-11 p.m. straight through.
-I'd recommend getting an hour in before class in the a.m. or over the lunch break.
-Spread it out a bit.
+Consider getting an hour in before class in the morning or over the lunch break - spread it out a bit.

 - Divide the reading into 10-page chunks.
-The system I will describe to you should be done on the 10-page chunk before you move to the next set of pages and start the method over again.
+The system described below should be done on the 10-page chunk before you move to the next set of pages and start the method over again.

 - Have a highlighter in hand, a pen or pencil and paper or notecards (depending on your preference).
-Writing in the book itself is highly recommended, but if you have some reason for not doing that, you might also want post-its and use those on each page whenever I refer to writing in the book.
-IF the book is already highlighted by a previous reader (not ideal situation) please use a highlighter of a different color.
+Writing in the book itself is highly recommended, but if you have some reason for not doing that, you might also want post-its and use those on each page in place of writing in the book.
+If the book is already highlighted by a previous reader (not ideal situation) please use a highlighter of a different color.